Enochteo/resume-analyzer/README.md

 4. Commit and push: `git commit -m "Add feature"`
 5. Open a Pull Request and explain what you changed.
 Thanks

-Check the [Issues](https://github.com/Enochteo/resume-analyzer/issues) tab for ideas!
+Check the [Issues](https://github.com/Enochteo/resume-analyzer/issues) tab for ideas
 ---

 ##  Author